floccusaddon/nuxt-website/guides/tabs.md

 ## Manual up- and download

 Auto-push can sometimes cause surprises when you have it enabled on multiple devices or when an empty session is pushed after a browser crash, overriding the previously stored session.
 This is why you can also turn off auto-sync and push and pull your tabs manually, i.e. when you want to switch to a different device upload your open tabs once on device A and download once on device B – et voila, all your tabs are now on the new device.

+## Mixing tabs and bookmarks

+You can use a subpath on your server to manage tabs, while syncing the root path to your browser bookmarks.
+This will make available your tabs as bookmarks as well.
+Note however, that, depending on which server you use, this can cause issues.
+Some of these are:

+- Sites that you open without explicitly bookmarking them will automatically appear as bookmarked after some seconds, because the tabs are synced to your bookmarks automatically.
+This may not be ideal, because you don't know if the site is actually bookmarked or just in your synced tabs.
+- Nextcloud Bookmarks will show sites that you have in your tabs but that are also bookmarked as duplicates